Andy McIndoe on his work at Chelsea and beyond

 Sandhill Farm is a lesson in creating interest largely from the textures, shapes and forms of shrubs, trees and perennials.
 It’s astonishing to think the whole space was created from scratch, less than 20 years ago.
 Andy attributes its maturity to right plant, right place.
 “We all want to experiment, that’s the nature of gardening, but for your foundation planting, plant what works.”

-Useful information Find out more about Andy’s work at andymcindoe.com Andy’s latest book Shrubs, Discover the Perfect Plant for Every Place in Your Garden (Timber Press, £24.99) is one of our books of the year.
-Win a copy in our competition for all our top gardening books of the year.
+Useful information Find out more about Andy’s work at andymcindoe.com Andy’s latest book Shrubs, Discover the Perfect Plant for Every Place in Your Garden (Timber Press, £24.99) was one of our books of the year.
+Here's our latest list for 2022.